Credit Resources and Information

 2. Advanced Fee Schemes: When someone asks you to pay up front in return for a larger payout later on.
 These types of schemes can range from anything relating to a long-lost relative to a stranger in another country asking for money in return for a “big payout” over time.
 The best way to avoid these schemes is to remain skeptical, and to always check the legitimacy of a person or business beforehand.

-3. Internet Fraud: Never give out your credit information online unless you know the site is both reputable and secure.
+3. Phishing: Never give out your credit information online unless you know the site is both reputable and secure.
 And check with the Better Business Bureau before making a purchase, especially if you’ve never purchased from the site before.